 A short walk this afternoon to stretch the legs and discover the Sir John Monash Centre.
 Back to Le Macassar for a shower and welcome dinner with our host Deborah.

 Today we discover the Australian involvement in the Battle of the Somme in 1916 at the small village of Pozieres.
 Then walk up to the British Memorial on the high ground at Thiepval.
-Our van will pick us up at Thiepval and head back to the iconic Tommy Café for lunch.
+Lunch at a very nice auberge followed by a short drive to Vignacourt and visit the wonderful photographic exhibition Vignacourt 1914-18 where thousands of glass plate negatives of soldiers on leave were discovered recently.

 Today we walk the ground of the two Battles of Bullecourt that the Australians fought in in the first part of 1917.
 The armoured tank was in its infancy as a weapon of modern war and Bullecourt was the Australians' first encounter with the machine that would change warfare in the 20th century.
 Tragically, it wasn't a good start for the Diggers.
 You will learn why as we walk the ground where the men fought and died.
 After lunch we will visit the famous Caves of Naours where soldiers on leave left their autographs on the walls of these man-made caves.